Taxation of students and trainees in international situations

 A student coming to Finland may also be eligible for the study grant paid by Kela (Social Insurance Institution of Finland) and this benefit can be paid to both resident and non-resident taxpayers.

 The study grant paid to resident taxpayers is also taxed in the manner specified in the act on assessment procedure.
 Because this income is taxable, taxes must be withheld from it as specified in § 1, subsection 1 of the act on tax prepayments (Ennakkoperintälaki 1118/1996).
 However, no taxes have been withheld from study grants since 2019 (§ 14 of the Finnish Tax Administration’s decision on withholding methods and amounts to be withheld (In Finnish).
-A student may submit to Kela a tax card in which a withholding rate has been calculated for the study grant (Finnish Tax Administration’s instructions Tax card for students).
+A student may submit to Kela a tax card in which a withholding rate has been calculated for the study grant (Finnish Tax Administration’s instructions Daily allowances and other benefits).

 Under § 3 of the act on the taxation of non-resident’s income, tax at source must also be paid on income on which taxes must be withheld under the act on tax prepayments.
 Thus, study grants paid to non-resident taxpayers are income subject to the act on the taxation of non-resident’s income.
 The tax at source on study grants is 35% (§ 7 of the act on the taxation of non-resident’s income).